OtherRealms/Shot-Manager-Guide/index.rst

 * Shot Name
 * Camera, render camera name
 * Custom, enter a custom name.(Best practice is to avoid spaces)
-* Output Node, uses the custom name of the output node, useful for exporting EXR's without overiding the default output/composite (which will use the supbpath 'Main'), or to avoid duplicate filenames when using multiple output nodes.
+* Output Node, uses the custom name of the output node, useful for exporting EXR's without overiding the default output/composite (which will use the custom 'main output text'), or to avoid duplicate filenames when using multiple output nodes.

 Collections Inspector Node